Harshit0103/Studentscore/README.md

 # Studentscore
-Data Analysis for the student score with some python libraries (Numpy,Pandas,Matplotlib.pyplot,Seaborn)
+Data Analysis for the student's score with some python libraries (Numpy,Pandas,Matplotlib.pyplot,Seaborn)